 Because coconut oil has medium-chain triglycerides (MCTs) and lauric acid, it gives off strong antiviral, antimicrobial, and antifungal components that battle the fungus that can cause dandruff, as well as help kill other harmful viruses and bacteria.
 While there are many over-the-counter dandruff shampoos, many times they fail to work because they don’t get to the root cause.
-If the problem is fungal, or even if it’s simply dry skin, topical use of coconut oil will be a game changer and have your scalp back to its normal state in no time.
+A 2008 study showed that coconut oil on hair was effective in treating eczema and fungus.
+If the problem is fungal, or even if it’s simply dry skin, topical use of coconut oil for hair will be a game changer and have your scalp back to its normal state in no time.

 Believe it or not, coconut oil is great for styling hair, and is a more natural option than many commercial products.
 It’s filled with vitamin E, vitamin K, and iron, which help to nourish the scalp, increase blood flow, and stimulate cell turnover, so as you’re using it to style your hair, you’re also helping hair to grow.